Practice Tests and Question Banks

 Your progress through the question bank is not retained for future visits.
 It is therefore advisable to make a note of which questions you have attempted.

 These questions are intended to be viewed on desktop rather than mobile devices, so as to accurately reflect the live test experience.

 An essential part of preparation as you near your test date should be using the four official UCAT practice tests under timed conditions.
-These are available in the standard UCAT and extended UCATSEN timings.
-We cannot offer practice tests with the timings in the UCATSA or UCATSENSA but there are untimed versions you can utilise.
+These are available in the standard UCAT ANZ and extended UCATANZ SEN timings.
+We cannot offer practice tests with the timings in the UCATANZ SA, UCATANZ SEN10 or UCATSENSA but there are untimed versions you can utilise.

 The practice tests are not set up to save your result or provide a score.
 The final review screen shows which of your answers are correct / incorrect.
 From this screen, you can return to each question to see the correct answer and display the answer rationale (by clicking the ‘Explain Answer’ button).
 Please note that when you take the live test your correct and incorrect answers will not be reported.